Kakuhiry/Kakuhiry/README.md

 # Hi 👋 My name is Gilbert Batista!
 ## Site Reliability Engineer
-I'm a passionate developer with a handful of skills that go way beyond coding, such as a great ability to speak my mind, extremely proactive, a good eye for growth and improvement as well as addicted to problem solving (~˘▾˘)~.
+I'm a passionate developer with a handful of valuable capabilities such as a great ability to speak my mind, extremely proactive, a good eye for growth and improvement as well as addicted to problem solving. (~˘▾˘)~.

 <br>♪~ ᕕ(ᐛ)ᕗ ♪~ ᕕ(ᐛ)ᕗ
 <br>On a journey to learn a lot and become a great developer!!